russhughes/st7789_mpy/README.md

 ## Methods

-- `st7789.ST7789(spi, width, height, reset, dc, cs, backlight, rotation, buffer_size)`
+- `st7789.ST7789(spi, width, height, dc, reset, cs, backlight, rotation, buffer_size)`

-    required args:
+    ### Required positional arguments:

-        `spi` spi device
+    - `spi` spi device
-        `width` display width
+    - `width` display width
-        `height` display height
+    - `height` display height

-    optional args:

-        `reset` reset pin
-        `dc` dc pin
-        `cs` cs pin
-        `backlight` backlight pin
+    ### Required keyword arguments:
+    - `dc` sets the pin connected to the display data/command selection input.
+This parameter is always required.

+    ### Optional keyword arguments:

+    - `reset` sets the pin connected to the displays hardware reset input.
+If the displays reset pin is tied high the `reset` parameter is not required.

+    - `cs` sets the pin connected to the displays chip select input.
+If the displays CS pin is tied low, the display must be the only device connected to the SPI port.
+The display will always be the selected device and the `cs` parameter is not required.

+    - `backlight` sets the pin connected to the displays backlight enable input.
+The displays backlight input can often be left floating or disconnected as the backlight on some displays are always powered on and cannot be turned off.

-        `rotation` 0-0 degrees, 1-90 degrees, 2-180 degrees, 3-270 degrees
+    - `rotation` 0-0 degrees, 1-90 degrees, 2-180 degrees, 3-270 degrees
-        `buffer_size` 0= buffer dynamically allocated and freed as needed.

-    If buffer_size is specified it must be large enough to contain the largest bitmap, font character and/or JPG used (Rows * Columns *2 bytes).
-    Specifying a buffer_size reserves memory for use by the driver otherwise memory required is allocated and free dynamicly as it is needed.
-Dynamic allocation can cause heap fragmentation so garbage collection (GC) should be enabled.
+    - `buffer_size` If a buffer_size is not specified a dynamically allocated buffer is created and freed as needed.
+If a buffer_size is specified it must be large enough to contain the largest bitmap, font character and/or decoded JPG image used (Rows * Columns * 2 bytes, 16bit colors in RGB565 notation).
+Dynamic allocation is slower and can cause heap fragmentation so garbage collection (GC) should be enabled.

-This driver supports only 16bit colors in RGB565 notation.

 - `on()`